maorveitsman/SNIPs/SNIPS/snip-9.md

 - It should validate that the session has not expired yet
 - It should calculate the hash of the `session_request` object and validate that the signature - `session_auhorization` is valid
 - It should validate that the given calls do belong to the approved allowed methods list using the `proofs` parameter
-- It validates that the `signature` field is a valid signature by the approved session key guid
+- It validates that execution request arrived from the address specified in `SessionRequest`

 ### Revoke Session
 To revoke a session a user account should call `revoke_session(session_hash)` on itself with a session's key guid as a parameter.